APSARA-2023/AI-appointmentbooking-chatbot01/README.md

 # Simple AI Appointment booking Chatbot using Dialogflow

-This is a basic AI chatbot built using Google's Dialogflow and deployed on Netlify.
+This is a basic AI chatbot built using Google's Dialogflow ES and deployed on Netlify.

 🔗 [Live Demo](https://stately-malabi-224c8e.netlify.app)